 The Housing Ombudsman Service looks at complaints about housing organisations, including housing associations and local authorities.

 The Local Government & Social Care Ombudsman looks at complaints about councils, adult social care providers (including care homes and home care agencies) and some other organisations providing local public services.

 General consumer advice

-Citizens Advice is a network of independent charities that offer confidential advice online, over the phone and in person, for free.
-For more information, visit its website.
+Citizens Advice is a network of independent charities that offer confidential advice online, over the phone and in person across the UK, for free.